The history of Cam engines

 In the early 1990s, Professor Oppenheim explained the challenge to his friend, Jim Duncalf, who owned an engineering firm in Fremont, California.
 Duncalf had spent five years on the speaker's bureau of the Illinois Environmental Protection Agency and had a background in energy conservation.
 Duncalf agreed to the challenge, but only under Professor Oppenheim's direction.

-Find a problem you care about and develop a product to solve it.
+Find a problem you care about and develop a technology to solve it.

 After all the bench and flight testing Mark Bierele was trying to set up a production line for his design, and Jim Duncalf was looking for more companies to license the concept to.
 In the fall of 2006 Duncalf and his brother went to the San Francisco Auto Show.
 There they met a Martin Eberhard at a booth of a new company called Tesla.
 Martin and his partner Marc Tarpenning had electrified a lightweight British sports car called the Lotus Elise.
 They bought the drive train from another small company Tzero and powered the drive train with lithium-ion batteries, the same cells that power laptop computers, only this prototype had 400 kg of them.